» Register Now

 Heather Macpherson graduated from Regis College in 2000 with a Bachelors Degree in English.
 She also has a Master’s in Education from Salem State College.
 She is a high school media specialist, and has worked in education for nine years.
 Heather hopes to pursue a second masters in English.
 She also teaches graduate level coursework for Norfolk County Teachers Association.

 Aimee holds an EdM from Harvard University and a BA from Emmanuel College, both degrees in education.
 Her professional work began as an elementary teacher in the Brockton Public Schools.
-In addition to her work as an elementary classroom teacher, she has worked as a technology curriculum specialist, professional development trainer, college instructor, and instructional designer.
-Currently, she is the Coordinator of Instructional technology at Massasoit Community College.
+In addition to her work as an elementary classroom teacher, she has worked as a professional development trainer, college instructor, instructional designer, and coordinator

 Deeply rooted in her educational philosophy is the belief that technology is an essential tool in all aspects of teaching and learning.
 She also believes it is her responsibility as a 21st century educator to provide students with the necessary skills, and exposure to tools, that will ensure their success in the digital age and beyond.
 Aimee enjoys working with teachers to support their skill development in the area of technology as a means of enhancing teaching and learning in classrooms.